DataPhiLed/Plant-Circadian-Clock-Model/README.md

 # Plant-Circadian-Clock-Model
-An analysis in Matlab of the 2016 paper by De Caluwe
+Matlab exploration of the 2016 paper by De Caluwe